 Here at Melio, we try to encourage active learning wherever possible.
 From including quizzes and worksheets as part of your independent study, to encouraging group discussions through live seminars on our Academic Online Courses, we believe that your engagement with the work is critical in helping you to advance your knowledge.

 So, there we have it: twelve study motivation tips to help you when learning from home.

 Make a note of all the techniques which seem appealing to you and keep them near your study space for days when you’re lacking motivation and need to spruce up your session.

 Remember, studying can be challenging, and learning from home can certainly take you out of your comfort zone.
 However, when you reach your goals or hold your final exam grades in your hands, you’ll get a great sense of achievement and satisfaction.
 Focus on the outcome and you’ll find it far easier to get there.

 Sometimes, finding the right online learning platform can be all the motivation you need to keep on-track to reach your academic goals.

-Whether it’s participating in one-on-one Tutorials to learn content that’s specific to your interests and weaker knowledge spots, or joining a small-group learning community with a 2-week Academic Programme, we have a variety of online learning programmes to help you reach your goals.
+Whether it’s participating in one-on-one Tutorials to learn content that’s specific to your interests and weaker knowledge spots, or joining a small-group learning community with a 2-week Academic Online Course, we have a variety of online learning programmes to help you reach your goals.